 Hollywood has a serious crush on Malta, and it’s not hard to see why

-While the island’s rugged, diverse topography has long been popular amongst Hollywood filmmakers, it has also featured in many productions made by Malta’s own small, home-grown film industry.
-2014 marks one of the industry’s highest-profile releases to date with Simshar.
-The country’s first independent feature film for a global audience, local writer/director Rebecca Cremona’s picture sees a fishing boat disaster – based on real events – taint the otherwise idyllic Maltese fishing village of Marsaxlokk.
+It isn’t just Hollywood that has taken advantage of Malta’s ancient towns and coastal beauty; the island’s own small, home-grown movie industry has also made use of the spectacular landscapes of the archipelago.
+2014 marked one of Malta’s highest-profile releases to date with Simshar.
+The country’s first independent feature film for a global audience, local writer and director Rebecca Cremona’s picture sees a fishing boat disaster – based on real life events – taint the otherwise idyllic Maltese fishing village of Marsaxlokk.

-With its riveting good looks and talent on camera, Malta is a director’s dream location.
-See the island shine on the silver screen – and then visit it in real life for your own dose of Hollywood glamour.
+With its photogenic good looks, Malta is a director’s dream movie location.
+See the island shine on the silver screen – and then visit yourself for your own dose of glamour.